LiberTEM/LiberTEM/docs/source/formats.rst

   sets).
 The tile shape is the smallest unit of data we are reading and working on.
 `scan_size`
-  We generally support data containing rectangular 2D scans.
+  In the GUI, we generally support visualizing data containing rectangular 2D scans.
 For some data set types, you can specify a scan_size as a tuple `(y, x)`; for others it is even required.
+When using the Python API, you are free to use n-dimensional `scan_size`, if the chosen analysis supports it.

 Supported formats
 ~~~~~~~~~~~~~~~~~